Netcracker/qubership-opensearch/docs/public/password-changing.md

 The secret contains admin credentials for clients of OpenSearch, for example, OpenSearch monitoring and OpenSearch curator.
 For more information, refer to the [Installation Guide](installation.md#parameters).

+**Important**: The password should be at least 8 characters long and contain at least one uppercase letter, one lowercase letter, one digit, and one special character.

 To update internal OpenSearch credentials:

 1. Navigate to **OpenShift/Kubernetes > ${NAMESPACE} > Secrets**.